SupratimRayChaudhury/Employee-Management-System/README.md

 # React + Vite

+About
+I have build a Employee Management System which is a fully functional website UI and use localStorage for data persistence

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: